 “A merry heart maketh a cheerful countenance: but by sorrow of the heart the spirit is broken.”
 Proverbs 15:13

 Think of the shen as the affect.
 The shen reflects the overall healthiness of the mind.
 Have you ever looked into the eyes of someone suffering from depression, or even something as severe as schizophrenia?
 You can tell when someone is not their healthiest emotionally or psychologically just by peering into their eyes.
 Perhaps you have noticed that while looking into someone’s eyes they were shifting from side to side, or maybe they just seemed cloudy and dull.
 Almost as if they were not fully present in the moment.
 Perhaps they seemed dazed and confused.
 This person does not have a healthy shen.
-An emotionally healthy person has a certain bright clarity and that shines from within.
+An emotionally healthy person has a certain bright clarity that shines from within.

-The heart is all about maintaining appropriate behavior for specific situations.
+The Heart is all about maintaining appropriate behavior for specific situations.
 In cases of mental illness, you might notice certain behavior patterns: inappropriate speech or tone of voice, making unsafe decisions, misjudging situations and social cues.

-Bi-polar, anxiety, depression, and ADHD are all considered to be the result of a heart imbalance; the hyperactivity is a result of the heart not properly regulating the mind.
+Bi-polar, anxiety, depression, and ADHD are all considered to be the result of a Heart imbalance; the hyperactivity is a result of the Heart not properly regulating the mind.